The “H” Word: Autism Spectrum Disorder and School Homework

 In the case of direct social problems such as peer relationships, contacting school personnel may be necessary.
 Is the student ostracized or being bullied?
 Do they appear depressed at school or at home?
 Do they seem anxious?
 Remember, AS children are not typically forthcoming and furthermore may not possess a complete or coherent understanding of their predicament, especially as it relates to social situations.
 Asking the school support staff to monitor your child’s activities between classes, lunchroom and playground, may provide useful clues.
 School support staff are usually always willing to help in this way.

-A beneficial home ritual for elementary and middle school students is to schedule a mandated relaxation time in the evening.
+A beneficial home ritual for elementary and middle school student can be to schedule a mandated relaxation time in the evening.
 I usually recommend that the parents purchase a “very special book”.
 Each evening the child listens to relaxing music and is allowed to look at or read the book for 20 minutes.
 The book is then placed in a “secret” place for the next day’s session.

 Having a weekly homework list assigned each Friday allows parents and the student to reduce the stress of bringing work home daily.
 This can be a powerful modification that actually increases organization skills and dramatically lessens chaos.